Triple Shooting At Penn's Landing Leaves 3 Teenagers Injured: Philadelphia Police

 — Joe Holden (@JoeHoldenCBS3) May 22, 2022

-Police say they’re looking for a 15-to-20-year-old male in a red hooded sweatshirt.
+Police say they’re looking for a 14-to-15-year-old boy in a red hooded sweatshirt in connection to the shooting.

-Police say it’s believed at this time that the shooter knew the individuals who were shot and that they were targeted.READ MORE: Betts Falls Triple Shy Of Cycle, Leads Dodgers Past Phillies
+Police say it’s believed at this time that the shooter knew the individuals who were shot and that they were targeted.READ MORE: Teenager, Man, Officer Injured While Police Pursue 2 Carjacking Suspects In West Philadelphia

 There’s video surveillance of the area, but police say they haven’t been able to access it yet.
 Once they have access, they hope it’ll give them more information surrounding the shooting.